mkimball14/customer_churn/README.md

 *	**Decision Tree Classification** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.

 ## Decision Tree Classification

+The decision tree shows that this telecom company has a very low customer retention rate with Senior Citizens as nearly half of them leave the company
 ![alt text](https://github.com/mkimball14/customer_churn/blob/main/images/SeniorCitizenTree.png "Senior Citizenship Decision Tree")

 ## Model performance